National Disability History

 Disability Rights Movement by the Smithsonian National Museum of History

-Disability History Week information States are taking an important step in the promotion of further understanding and awareness of disability history and the disability rights movement by designating a week (or more) to acknowledge the role and contributions of individuals with disabilities in our society.
+Disability History Week: States are taking an important step in the promotion of further understanding and awareness of disability history and the disability rights movement by designating a week (or more) to acknowledge the role and contributions of individuals with disabilities in our society.
 During an established Disability History Week, states will require their public schools to infuse instruction and activities related to disability history into the existing school curriculum.

 Fun Facts